Berkeley Softworks: History

 Berkeley Softworks, Inc., was founded in Berkeley, California, by Brian P. Dougherty in 1983 as The Softworks.
 Before starting his company, Dougherty—a graduate of UC Berkeley—had previously co-founded Imagic, a video game developer and publisher based in Los Gatos, California, in 1981.
 Imagic was founded by ex-employees of Mattel Electronics (of which Dougherty was one) and Atari, Inc. Founded with $2 million of venture capital, Imagic was initially successful but collapsed in the wake of the 1983 video game market crash.
 By comparison, Berkeley Softworks was founded with no capital beyond the $100,000 in net worth after having exited Imagic.
 He incorporated The Softworks two blocks away from his alma mater.
-In 1984, the company changed its name to Berkeley Softworks and began releasing its first products, mostly games for home computers Apple II, the Commodore 64, and the IBM Personal Computer, as well as video game consoles such as the ColecoVision and the Sega Master System.
+In 1984, the company changed its name to Berkeley Softworks and began releasing its first products, mostly games for home computers such as the Apple II, the Commodore 64, and the IBM Personal Computer, as well as video game consoles such as the ColecoVision and the Sega Master System.
 Many of the company's employees were recent students of UC Berkeley who took semesters off to earn money in between their studies.
 Dougherty described employee turnover rate in 1988 as low, with no offers to join the company's technical staff turned down and no employee leaving of their own volition.

 In 1985, the company began development of a graphical operating system intended to extend the lifespan of the Commodore 64, which industry analysts were beginning to see as increasingly obsoleted by the IBM's line of PCs and Apple's Macintosh.
 This operating system project was eventually realized as GEOS, released in 1986 for the Commodore 64 and Commodore 128.
 GEOS received glowing reviews at the 1986 Consumer Electronics Show and sold in great numbers.
 The meteoric growth of the company led to stresses on its finances and customer service department.
 In June 1987, the company hired Dennis Rowland, a then-recent MBA graduate from Harvard, to be Berkeley Softworks' chief operating officer.

 In 1988, the company released GEOS for the Apple II, providing this microcomputer with its first graphical operating system.
-The company soon after released applications for GEOS for the Commodore and Apple II, including geoFile (a file manager), geoPublish (a desktop publishing suite), and geoCalc (a spreadsheet application).
-The success of these applications on the Apple II convinced Apple to develop a graphical office suite their own, AppleWorks GS, in the late 1980s.
+The company soon after released applications for GEOS for the Commodore and Apple II, including geoFile (a database application), geoPublish (a desktop publishing suite), and geoCalc (a spreadsheet application).
+The success of these applications on the Apple II convinced Apple to develop a graphical office suite of their own, AppleWorks GS, in the late 1980s.